Who Was Maya Angelou?

 So traumatized by the experience, Angelou stopped talking.
 She returned to Arkansas and spent years as a virtual mute.

 During World War II, Angelou moved to San Francisco, California.
 There she won a scholarship to study dance and acting at the California Labor School.

 Also during this time, Angelou became the first black female cable car conductor — a job she held only briefly — in San Francisco.

 In the mid-1950s, Angelou's career as a performer began to take off.
 She landed a role in a touring production of Porgy and Bess, later appearing in the off-Broadway production Calypso Heat Wave (1957) and releasing her first album, Miss Calypso (1957).

 A member of the Harlem Writers Guild and a civil rights activist, Angelou organized and starred in the musical revue Cabaret for Freedom as a benefit for the Southern Christian Leadership Conference, also serving as the SCLC's northern coordinator.

 Angelou went on to earn a Tony Award nomination for her role in the play Look Away (1973) and an Emmy Award nomination for her work on the television miniseries Roots (1977), among other honors.

 Angelou spent much of the 1960s abroad, living first in Egypt and then in Ghana, working as an editor and a freelance writer.
 Angelou also held a position at the University of Ghana for a time.

-In Ghana, she also joined a community of "Revolutionist Returnees” exploring pan-Africanism and became close with human rights activist and black nationalist leader Malcolm X. In 1964, on returning to the U.S., Angelou helped Malcolm X set up the Organization of Afro-American Unity, which disbanded after his assassination the following year.
+In Ghana, she also joined a community of "Revolutionist Returnees” exploring pan-Africanism and became close with human rights activist and black nationalist leader Malcolm X. In 1964, upon returning to the United States, Angelou helped Malcolm X set up the Organization of Afro-American Unity, which disbanded after his assassination the following year.